SymfonyCasts/symfony6/sfcasts/ep3-doctrine/pagination.md

 to `$pagerfanta`.

 The cool thing about this `$pagerfanta` object is that you can *loop* over it.
-And as soon as you do, it will create the correct query to get the results back.
+And as soon as you do, it will execute the correct query to get *just* this pages results.
 In `templates/vinyl/browse.html.twig`, instead of `{% for mix in mixes %}`, say `{% for mix in pager %}`.

 That's *it*.
 Each result in the loop will *still* be a `VinylMix` object.